-A minimum of two professional security personnel must be employed by the organization to be present during any social event at which alcohol is served or present (the Office of Student Leadership and Involvement will assist in identifying agencies that provide such services).
+A minimum of two professional security personnel must be employed by the organization to be present during any social event at which alcohol is served or present (the Office of Student Involvement or Public Safety will assist in identifying agencies that provide such services; these personnel are not employees or agents of the College).
 One professional will be stationed at the entrance to the room where alcohol is being served and consumed, with the responsibility for checking Lafayette College IDs and a College birthday book, and monitoring the flow of students into that room.
 The second professional will provide assistance where needed, in addition to serving as a monitor for the event.
 The organization must also have a minimum of four of its members designated to maintain security during the entire event.
 These members will remain alcohol-free during the entire event.
 The student security personnel will be stationed at appropriate locations to insure that the host is complying with this Policy, that is: monitoring the flow of individuals in and out of the facility or party area; prohibiting those visibly intoxicated from entering; insuring compliance with the maximum capacity limit of the facility or party area; and checking that all guests are either members of the Lafayette College community or their invited guests.
 The Office of Public Safety will patrol campus and periodically monitor social events at which alcohol is present.
 College officials reserve the right of access to all areas of any facility on its properties at any time.
 The use of early warning systems is prohibited.